Device Management Activation 2020

 Q: On the day I get the management software on my Chromebook do I stay with my Chromebook?

 A: No. You will label your Chromebook and leave it with the technician and it will be checked in.
-When you come back 2 hours later you will need to show your student I.D and sign for it’s return.
+When you come back 2 hours later you will need to sign for it’s return.